openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 Let's take two examples.
 One recipe could include an ingredient with the description "2 cups of cold water", while a second recipe may list "30ml water".

-Using RecipeRadar's engineering terminology, we refer to the contents of an ingredient as the 'product' (`water` in both of these examples), and the amount required as the 'quantity' (`2 cups` and `30ml` respectively).
+Within RecipeRadar's [data model](https://en.wikipedia.org/wiki/Data_model), we refer to the contents of an ingredient as the 'product' (`water` in both of these examples), and the amount required as the 'quantity' (`2 cups` and `30ml` respectively).

 So far, so good.
 However, the situation becomes a little more complicated when we realize that recipe authors add all kinds of useful flair and detail to their ingredient descriptions: